 » See also: Strengthening and Preserving the Family

-Since the recent political developments in relation to marriage in Utah, there have been reports of editorializing on homosexuality and same-sex marriage in LDS Sunday School, Priesthood and Relief Society lessons.
-Much of this editorializing and the class discussions that have ensued has been of a negative nature and very painful to LGBT Mormons and their families and friends.
+Since the various state decisions and now the Supreme Court decision on same-sex marriage, there have been reports of editorializing on homosexuality and same-sex marriage in LDS Sunday School, Priesthood and Relief Society lessons.
+Much of this editorializing and the class discussions that have ensued has been of a negative nature and very painful to LGBT Mormons, their families and friends.

 There are a variety of ways that folks are responding to these situations.
 Some are skipping lessons that have a potential to open up hurtful class discussions.
 Some are attending Church and finding positive ways to participate in such discussions.

 One mom of a gay son has responded by writing a letter to her Sunday School teacher, urging him to take into account the effect that negative comments about homosexuality would have on her son and her family.
 Here’s the text of her letter: